RobertoPortaluri/roberto-portaluri_about_me/README.md

-👋🏻Hi!
-I am a Front End developer with 2 years of experience.
+👋🏻HI!
+I am a Front End developer with 2 years of development experience in React JS and React Native.

 ◎ABOUT ME◎

-I am a sports lover ⚽️ and a video game enthusiast 🎮, From an early age I had the passion and dedication to everything related to technology 📱, hoping that one day I could have the opportunity to make it my job📂.
+I am a sports lover ⚽️ and a video game enthusiast 🎮, Since I was a child I have had the passion and dedication for everything related to technology 📱, and the best thing that could happen to me, is to have made it my job📂

 Now, I am a proud contributor to BitRocket.dev🚀, and am constantly updating and developing to increase my skills🔮.